Squat your way to a toned, lifted butt!

 3. Pulse Squats

-Get into basic squat form and once you reach the bottom of the squat, instead of coming all the way back up only come half way up, and then lower back down into the squat.
-Repeat this multiple times to “pulse”.
+Get into basic squat form and once you reach the bottom of the squat, instead of coming all the way back up, only come halfway up, and then lower back down into the squat.
+Repeat this multiple times to “pulse.”
 You will really feel the burn with this one!

 4. Plyometric (Jump) Squats

 This type of squat will really get your heart rate up.
-You use the same rule of form as a body weight squat, but instead when you get to the bottom of the squat, you are going to explode up and land softly on your toes.
+You use the same rule of form as a bodyweight squat, but instead, when you get to the bottom of the squat, you are going to explode up and land softly on your toes.
 Try to control each movement from start to finish for the duration of the exercise.

 5. Split Squats

 This type of squat is done on one leg.
 You’re going to lift your left leg either behind you or keep it as straight as possible in front of you while you squat down on your right leg.
 If you’re just beginning, you can hold on to something or use a chair to learn the movement.
-Again, try to keep your weight in your heel to hit the booty.
+Again, try to keep your weight on your heel to hit the booty.
 If you’ve mastered the movement, hold on to some extra weight!

 6. Goblet Squats

-This squat is done in more of a Plie form with feet wider than hip width apart and feet angled slightly outward.
-You can use a kettle-bell or one big heavy dumbbell.
-Hold the kettle-bell or the head of the dumbbell at chest level.
+This squat is done in more of a Plie form with feet wider than hip-width apart, and feet angled slightly outward.
+You can use a kettlebell or one big heavy dumbbell.
+Hold the kettlebell or the head of the dumbbell at chest level.
 Slowly sink down into the squat as you thrust your weight back up through your heels.

 7. Barbell Back Squats